Alignment in Design: Types, Techniques & Best Practices for UI Layout (2026)

 Right alignment is used sparingly in LTR interfaces — typically for numerical data in tables, dates, prices, or secondary navigation elements.
 It creates a clean right edge that works well when paired with left-aligned labels.

 Justified alignment stretches text to fill the full width of a container.
 While it creates clean edges on both sides, it can produce uneven word spacing (called “rivers”) that hurt readability — especially on narrow screens.
-Use justified text cautiously and only in wide columns.
+Use justified text cautiously and only in wide columns with proper hyphenation.

 Vertical Alignment

 Vertical alignment positions elements along the vertical (top-bottom) axis.
-It’s essential for aligning content within rows, cards, and flex containers.
+It’s essential for aligning content within rows, cards, navigation bars, and flex containers.

 - Top alignment — anchors elements to the top of a container.
-Common in card layouts and table rows.
+Common in card layouts, table rows, and multi-column content.

 - Middle (center) alignment — vertically centers elements within their container.
 Ideal for navigation bars, icon-and-label pairs, and single-line items.

 - Bottom alignment — anchors elements to the bottom.
-Useful for footers, captions, and aligning elements of different heights.
+Useful for footers, captions, and aligning elements of different heights to a common baseline.

 Edge Alignment